wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 ## Plugins #

-The heart of Serverless are its Plugins.
+The heart of Serverless are its Plugins, which makes it extensible.

 Several plugins come with the Framework.

+Plugins can be written in python, node.js, java, scala or C#.

-PROTIP: Plugins need to be installed for each project that uses each.
+Plugins need to be installed for each project that uses each.

 0. List plugins installed.